Typescript String - Complete tutorials with examples

 Conclusion

-To summarize, Learned string class in typescript with methods and example use cases.
+To summarize, we’ve learned about the string class in TypeScript, including its methods and example use cases.